Robert De Niro opened last night’s Kennedy Center Honors by calling honoree Dustin Hoffman a “colossal pain.”

 The dinner consisted of free-range chicken with sweet- potato puree and spinach, served with William Hill Chardonnay 2011.

 W. James McNerney, Jr., chief executive of the evening’s underwriter, the Boeing Co.
-(BA), was present, as was Kennedy Center Chairman and Carlyle Group Co-Founder David Rubenstein.
+(BA:US), was present, as was Kennedy Center Chairman and Carlyle Group Co-Founder David Rubenstein.

 Others in attendance included film director Rob Marshall, actress Glenn Close, Senator Barbara Boxer, California Democrat, and Representative Darrell Issa, California Republican.